‘Teen Mom 2’ Star Leah Messer Expresses Concern For Jenelle Evans’ Son Kaiser Amid Abuse Claims

 “Poor Kaiser,” the message, which also included a crying face emoji, read.

-On the show, Kaiser has been seen being man-handled by his step-father, Eason, on numerous occasions and during one particular seen, he was heard screaming, “No, David, no,” as Eason dragged him out of the view of the cameras.
+On the show, Kaiser has been seen being manhandled by his stepfather, Eason, on numerous occasions and during one particular scene, he was heard screaming, “No, David, no,” as Eason dragged him out of the view of the cameras.
 Meanwhile, off-screen, rumors have been swirling for weeks in regard to the thoughts of Kaiser’s father, Nathan Griffith, and his grandmother, Doris Davidson, who reportedly feel that Evans and Eason have gotten physical with Kaiser on at least a couple of occasions.

 As fans of Teen Mom 2 may have heard, Davidson refused to return Kaiser to his mother and her husband earlier this month after seeing what she believed to be marks of abuse on the child’s rear end.